ZigZalgo/AfternoonDelight/README.md

 ## Quick-Setup

+A Video guide to installation can be found [here](https://youtu.be/LjwAEPznd-w)

 There's three included setups;
 	Infinite Flight:
 		- The rockets are relatively small, but fuel consumption is incredibly small.
 This leads to